edmarkovich/pi-productivity/README.md

 - These are set by following Google's OAUTH processes.
 See the link below, both to set up the API and authenticate using Curl or Postman.
-This documentation should help but it's quite fiddly. https://developers.google.com/identity/protocols/oauth2/native-app At the end of the day, you need to end up with a Google application permissioned for Gmail and Google Calendar, and an authenticated refresh token that you will define here.
+This documentation should help but it's quite fiddly. https://developers.google.com/identity/protocols/oauth2/native-app At the end of the day, you need to end up with a Google application (client) permissioned for Gmail and Google Calendar, and an authenticated refresh token.
+Provide the following:

 ```
 REFRESH_TOKEN=""